 Semantic Versioning using npm

-If there's one great thing in Node.js packages, is that all agreed on using Semantic Versioning for their version numbering.
+If there's one great thing in Node.js packages, it's that they all agreed on using Semantic Versioning for their version numbering.

 The Semantic Versioning concept is simple: all versions have 3 digits: